freenas/freenas-docs/userguide/sharing.rst

 :numref:`Figure %s <iscsi_targ_global_var_fig>`, contains
 settings that apply to all iSCSI shares.
 :numref:`Table %s <iscsi_targ_global_config_tab>`
-summarizes the settings that can be configured in the Target Global Configuration screen.
+summarizes the settings that are configured in the Target Global Configuration screen.

 Some built-in values affect iSNS usage.
 Fetching of allowed initiators